Chocolate Chip Skillet Cookie

 • Preheat oven to 350°F. Spray 4 6-inch cast iron skillets or 2 10-inch skillets with cooking spray.

-• Hand stir chocolate chips into mix.
+• Hand stir in the 1 cup chocolate chips into mix.

 • Divide dough into 4 equal sections.
 Using wet fingers, press dough into each pan.